ryantobin77/0340_EMS_Mobile/Readme.md

 ```

 #### Run Instructions for the iOS App
-1. Make sure the Django Backend is running
+1. Make sure the Django Backend and Python Webscraper is running
 2. Open up XCode
 3. Click File > Open
 3. Navigate to the repo's root directory and go into "EMS\ iOS\ App" and click on "EMS\ iOS\ App.xcodeproj" and click open